-Upon meeting the necessary requirements of the program, you will receive a certificate of completion in Paralegal Studies from James Madison University.
+Upon successfully completing the program, you will receive a certificate in Paralegal Studies from James Madison University.
 This certificate is also approved for 6.2 Continuing Education Units (CEUs), or 62 contact hours.

 No. Our Paralegal Studies program is 100% online.
 You will never have to travel to our campus in Harrisonburg, Virginia or any other location to earn your paralegal certificate from JMU.